kodans/MyApps/README.md

  ## PayslipGenerator.Tests (xunit test project)

  xunit test project created test TaxCreation and EmployeeCreation services mainly.possibility of extending by adding more unit tests when application logic grows.
+ EmployeeServiceCreate.cs - unit tests around Employee creation and exception raising for validating fisrtname , lastname and annual salary.
+ TaxCalculatorCalcuate.cs - unit tests around tax creation logic and exception raising.

+ These tests were added to cover  Taxcalculationlogic and Employee creation logic which is the main purpose of the Payslip calculation.
+Can have intergration tests convering more bussiness logic.